glynternet/glynternet.github.io/index.md

 Tilly is taking me out: Sorry!

 ### Tuesday 3rd or Wednesday 4th March - _Club Austin: The Birthday Edition_
 Austin Hill is an inspirational man, and the man who got me properly into board games.
-Club Austin is the board game night that I've started doing in London that some of you have attended, named after that very man.
+Club Austin is the board game night that I've started doing intermittently in London that some of you have attended, named after that very man.
 I will put on a night on either the Tuesday or Wednesday of the week, depending on which one is best for the bigger group of people.

 ### Thursday 5th March - [_Algorave_](https://www.cafeoto.co.uk/events/algorave/)